 Described as Chanel’s first men’s fragrance, the Pour Monsieur is a 1995 Henri Robert impression.
-The cologne opens valiantly with citrusy bursts, topped with equitable amounts of verbena, orange, lemon and neroli.
-While the base delivers citrus tones, the subtle notes of basil, ginger, cardamom and coriander give this unique concoction an added edge.
+The cologne opens valiantly with citrusy bursts, topped with equitable amounts of verbena, orange, lemon, and neroli.
+While the base delivers citrus tones, the subtle notes of basil, ginger, cardamom, and coriander give this unique concoction an added edge.
 Allowing its wearer to embrace the robustness of the mix, the novel fragrance has a signature woody Chypre aroma, which offers a musky ending.
 Worth a king’s ransom, and conclusively, a classic.

 Tom Ford Mandarino Di Amalfi features a dainty dose of orange blossom, delivering a rich mandarin essence.
-Inspired by the picturesque beauty of Italy’s Amalfi Coast, the most beguiling detail of the unique mix is the ultra-fine notes of lemon, basil, jasmine, shiso leaf and spearmint.
+Inspired by the picturesque beauty of Italy’s Amalfi Coast, the most beguiling detail of the unique mix is the ultra-fine notes of lemon, basil, jasmine, shiso leaf, and spearmint.
 It’s a distinguished piece that is able to capture the quaint cliff-clinging abodes of Amalfi in a bottle.
 A sophisticated gent would not think twice before indulging in this olfactory experience.

 A design unblemished by time, the Colonia by Acqua di Parma was created for the modern man in 1916.
 An all-time Hollywood favourite, this masculine cologne is sweet and intoxicating.
-The unparalleled blend of sandalwood, cedar, lavender, Bulgarian rose, verbena, rosemary, vetiver and ylang-ylang, however, give it a revitalising spin.
+The unparalleled blend of sandalwood, cedar, lavender, Bulgarian rose, verbena, rosemary, vetiver and ylang-ylang give it a revitalising spin.
 The mellow composition is bolstered with strong, citrusy opening notes that radiate elegance.
 After all, who doesn’t like a fragrance that’s all about modern masculinity?

 When it comes to pure extravagance, there’s nothing quite like the Jubilation XXV.
 Unveiled in 2008, this is an opulent choice for the young, modish man.
-Created by the legendary Bertrand Duchafour, the Jubilation XXV by Amouage is the exquisite scent that’s dominated by the scent of frankincense, rock rose and fruity liqueur.
-All in all, it’s this eau de cologne is all about a warm, woody elegance.
+Created by the legendary Bertrand Duchafour, the Jubilation XXV by Amouage is the exquisite scent that’s dominated by the scent of frankincense, rock rose, and fruity liqueur.
+All in all, it’s this eau de cologne that is all about a warm, woody elegance.

 All images: Courtesy brands